If we determine suicide or concerning or harmful sexual behaviour, we must create a person characteristic to record this.

 • If a decision is made to pursue permanent care with the current caregiver, we ensure the caregiver understands their legal obligations, and how these may impact on them and te tamaiti in their care.
 This includes how the connections of te tamaiti to their family, whānau, hapū, iwi and family group will continue to be strengthened and maintained after care becomes permanent and how to ensure whānau, hapū and iwi can carry out their whanaungatanga responsibilities.

-When tamariki are in our care, we will first work in partnership with their family, whānau, hapū, iwi and family group to restore them to the care of their parents or usual carers.
+When tamariki or rangatahi are in our care, we will first work in partnership with their family, whānau, hapū, iwi and family group to restore them to the care of their parents or usual carers.

-While this work is underway, te tamaiti should be living with a caregiver from their family, whānau, hapū, iwi or family group (a whānau caregiver).
+While this work is underway, te tamaiti or rangatahi should be living with a caregiver from their family, whānau, hapū, iwi or family group (a whānau caregiver).
 If we have been unable to find a whānau caregiver in the first instance, we should proactively work in partnership with the family, whānau, hapū, iwi and family group to find a home with a whānau caregiver.

 What we do